Climate Change and Health

 - Injuries from extreme weather events

-- Food- and waterborne illnesses
+- Food and waterborne illnesses

 - Illness from Lyme disease and West Nile virus, as well as other vector borne diseases

-- Exacerbation of asthma and allergies
+- Exacerbation of lung conditions, asthma, and allergies

 - Increased risk of skin cancer